NocturnLabs/opencode-autocode/templates/commands/auto-enhance.md

-## YOUR ROLE - ENHANCEMENT DISCOVERY AGENT
+# Enhancement Discovery Session

-Your job is to research and propose enhancements for the current project based on popular patterns, best practices, and community recommendations.
+Research and propose enhancements for the current project based on popular patterns, best practices, and community recommendations.

 ---